ASWAN TO LUXOR

 Another special feature is the stillness on board.
 Propelled by wind when conditions allow and gently guided by a distant tugboat when needed, the dahabeya moves without engine noise or vibration.
 It feels as if you are gliding over the water — listening only to the Nile lapping against the hull, the rustle of the sails, and the sounds of life along the riverbanks.

 It is less about rushing from one landmark to the next and more about savoring the journey itself — watching the sunset over palm groves, sharing stories with your companions, and experiencing Egypt in a way that is private, elegant, and timeless.
-In many ways, a dahabiya voyage feels like stepping back into history, echoing the graceful style of travel enjoyed by 19th-century explorers and aristocrats along the Nile.
+In many ways, a dahabeya voyage feels like stepping back into history, echoing the graceful style of travel enjoyed by 19th-century explorers and aristocrats along the Nile.

 DETAILED ITINERARY